Privacy and cookies policy

 In some cases you may provide us with personal information about other individuals.
 You must ensure that you have obtained the relevant consent of the person concerned and that the person is aware of the reason for the disclosure.

 We do not collect, store or process payment details.
-All payments which are made through the website are handled by Secure Trading.
-You can read more about how Secure Trading collect, process and store personal data here.
+All payments which are made through the website are handled by Stripe.
+You can read more about how Stripe collect, process and store personal data here.

 Website usage information may also be collected using cookies.